MelissaGraham/dp0-challenges-2023/solutions/Solution_1.md

-# Challenge 1: Galaxy Hunt
+# Challenge 1: Where's Waldo

+If you do not enjoy the Where's Waldo books, maybe skip this... :)

 In the DP0.2 documentation, the first figure on the DP0.2 data products page has three panels: the grid of tracts, the image of tract 3828, and a zoom-in